-All capital and intangible assets, including the Association's intangible interest in its License Agreement with SCDOT, are stated at cost.
+All capital and intangible assets, including the Association's intangible interest in its License Agreement with SCDOT, are stated at cost or at acquisition value at the time of donation.
 The Association generally follows capitalization policies recommended by the State of South Carolina's Office of Comptroller General.